Redstar1228/Inkaterm/README.md

 ### same
 + if same was True, ASCII chars have background and if same was False, ASCII chars don't have any background
 + default same = True
-### pro
+### report
-+ pro is a dictionary with a main key named **key**.
-The key is a unique key created specifically for you.
-You can get a key as a 32-character text for yourself for 50 cents, with any cryptocurrency! if you don't have a key, you can't use any pro feature, and you can't copy another key but keys hashed by sha512 😏
-+ message to **aliakbarzarei41@gmail.com** to buying a key
++ if report was True, file name, file format, image size and date and time will be saved in a json file.
++ default report = True
 ## history
-### key
-+ your pro key
 ### op
 + the operation that will be performed
 + default op = nothing
 + if op equal to "delete" all history will be deleted
-#### pro features
-##### report
-+ if report was True the image details and time will save in a json file to save your history